the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Jesus went up to the mountain and called the people he wanted, and they came to him.
 He picked ten and two, whom he called message-carriers, to be with him, and to be sent out to tell people the message, and to throw out bad spirits.
-So he picked the ten and two: Simon (whom he called Peter
+So he picked the ten-and-two: Simon (whom he called Peter
 <small>The name Peter just means "Rock".</small>
 ), James (son of Zebedee) and John the brother of James (whom he called Boanerges, which means "Sons of Loud Sky Sounds"),